siyuanligit/mk/README.md

 ### Introduction

-Personally, I am a mechanical keyboards enthuthiastic, meaning I build my own mechanical keyboard; from buying the components to soldering them together.

-I often introduces my friends into the world of mechanical keyboards.
-But I have found out that picking the first mechanical keyboard to invest in can be a daunting task.

-There are so many choices, so many information to digest in order to find the perfect one.
-That is why I have chosen [mechanicalkeyboards.com](https://mechanicalkeyboards.com/shop/) as the website to scrap in order to obtain all the products they have to offer.
-So that I can build something with the data and make a keyboard picker from the information I scraped.
+I am a mechanical keyboard enthusiastic and I often introduces mechanical keyboards to my friends.
+However, the mechanical keyboard market is so diverse and finding the perfect keyboard just for the person is quite a daunting task.
+So I thought, why don’t I find a place with all kinds of keyboards available, use my knowledge on mechanical keyboards, categorize them and make a keyboard picker/recommendation system?

 ### Scraping the data

-Since mechanicalkeyboards.com uses minimal AJAX, I chose scrapy in Python as the tool to scrap the website.
+I chose [mechanicalkeyboards.com](https://mechanicalkeyboards.com/shop/) as the website to scrape.
+Based in Tennessee, “mechanicalkeyboards.com” is one of the largest mechanical keyboard vendors in the United States.
+It offers not only pre-built complete keyboards, but also parts and accessories for mechanical keyboards.

+“Mechanicalkeyboards.com” has a simple and efficient architecture.
+Since it does not use REST API to retrieve the product listings, I decided to use Scrapy in Python to scrape the website.
-I collected 797 observations from the online shop site with their:
+I collected 797 listings from the online shop, with their:

 - product name
 - brand
 - model